elonen/ldap_authz_proxy/README.md

 attributes to return to Nginx in HTTP headers.
 The header names are prefixed with `X-Ldap-Authz-Res-`, so for example `displayName` attribute is returned in `X-Ldap-Authz-Res-displayName` header.
 Use `ldap_return_attribs = *` to return all attributes (mainly useful for debugging).
+Attributes with multiple values are concatenated with `;` separator.

-If LDAP query returns multiple results, the first one is used.
-To see all results, use `--debug` option to write them to log.
+If LDAP query returns multiple objects, the first one is used.
+To see the rest, use `--debug` option to log them.

 ## Cache